wikid24/ffxiv_mmd_tools_helper/README.md

 # How to rig a character and get it dancing less than 60 seconds (my new workflow):

-## Part 1: Rigging your FFXIV Character
+## Part 1: Rigging your FFXIV Character using this plugin

 On the **FFXIV MMD** tab
 1) On the **Import an FFXIV Model** panel, click on  **Import your model FBX File**